 BI analysts help organizations put the data they collect to use in order to increase efficiency and maximize profits.
 Using data analytics, data visualization, and data modeling techniques and technologies, BI analysts identify trends that can help organizations make business well-informed decisions to improve the organizational processes.

-Watch this video on what is business intelligence? designed especially for beginners:
+Watch this video on what is business intelligence.
+Designed especially for beginners:

-Who is a Business Intelligence Analyst?
+What is a Business Intelligence Analyst?

 BI analysts are professionals who help organizations use already collected data for organizational efficiency.
 BI analysts play an important part in making data useful for organizations.